Sunkua/AutonomesGewaechshausSimulation/readme.md

 # Autonomous Greenhouse Simulation

 The Autonomous Greenhouse Simulation is a simulation of a greenhouse.
-In the greenhouse are some roboters which can harvest the plants.
-The roboters are controlled by a unit called the "Roboterleitsystem" or in english robot-control-system.
+In the greenhouse are some robots which can harvest the plants.
+The robots are controlled by a unit called the "Roboterleitsystem" or in english robot-control-system.
 (Has to be translated to english)

 ### Background